freemanjackal/flask-todo/README.md

 ### Installation steps
 - Create a virtual environment(recommended)
 -  > pip install -r requirements.txt
-- You will need a mysql database named "todos"
+- You will need a mysql database named "todos" (you may use a postgreSql database but need to make a few changes and install the respective python package for postgre connection).
   - Change in model.py *app.config["SQLALCHEMY_DATABASE_URI"]* with your own connection info.(The best approach is to have this configured in an env variable)
   - run `python model.py`, it will create the database tables needed by the project.
   - Configure a server to expose the api, you could use the builtin flask server for testing porpuses, after activating the virtual environemnt.